African swine fever

 Impact: EconomicTop of page

-ASF is classified on OIE list A, which by definition contains only diseases that have the potential for very serious and rapid spread, producing serious socio-economic consequences (OIE, 1999).
+ASF has potential for rapid spread, producing serious socioeconomic consequences (OIE, 1999).
 As there is no vaccine or treatment available for ASF, the identification and slaughter of sick and carrier animals is crucial to the control of the disease.
 The last five years (1985-1990) of the ASF Spanish eradication programme cost approximately US $92 million.

 Disease TreatmentTop of page